abhaykadam/weightonplanet/README.md

 Weight on Planet
 ================

-This is a utility which helps to convert weight (in K.G.) between planets.
+This is a utility web-service which helps to convert weight (in K.G.) between planets.

-Running the utility on local system
+Running the web-service on local system
 -----------------------------------

 Run following command in terminal: